Apache Spark for Real-time Analytics

-Spark’s fast processing speed makes it a suitable fit for data cleansing, data wrangling, and ETL.
-It has an advanced DAG execution engine that supports acyclic data flow and in-memory computing, which helps to run programs up to 100x faster than Hadoop MapReduce in-memory.
-Spark is a multi-stage RAM capable cluster-computing framework, which can perform both batch processing and stream processing.
+Apache Spark architecture is well suited for data cleansing, data wrangling, and ETL.
+It has an advanced DAG execution engine that supports acyclic data flow and in-memory computing, which helps to run programs up to 100x faster than Hadoop MapReduce in memory.
+Spark is a multi-stage RAM-capable cluster-computing framework, which can perform both batch processing and stream processing.
 It has libraries for machine learning, interactive queries, and graph analytics, which can run in Hadoop clusters through YARN, MESOS, and EC2, while it has its own standalone mode.
 Spark batch processing applications provide high volume as compared to real-time processing, which provides low latency.

 While using Hadoop for data analytics, many organizations figured out the following concerns: